SWHulbert/TDA-Project/README.md

 # Identification of Handwritten Letters Using Persistent Homology

 This project uses methods from Topology to classify handwritten letters.
 The letter is put onto a 10x10 grid, and a 1 is marked if any part of the letter touches the grid square.
-This ultimately leaves us with a 1x101 array, where the first number is an index marking the letter, and the next 100 are values from our 10x10 grid.
+This ultimately leaves us with a 1x101 array, where the first number is an index identifying the letter, and the next 100 are values from our 10x10 grid.

 ```
 Sample: Data of letter ‘i’ from dataset.(Index value: 9)